priyanshunayak2006/javasem1/README.md

-# firstrepo-demo
-this is my repository for java codes in sem1
+this is my repository for java codes in sem1 assignments